diegofps/public_files/PRIVACY_POLICY_KALKULILO.md

 # Privacy Policy

-This is the Privacy Policy for Kalkulilo and Kalkulilo Pro, free Android apps available on Google Play.
+This is the Privacy Policy for Kalkulilo and Kalkulilo Pli, free Android apps available on Google Play.
 By using this app, you agree to the following statements:

 Data collection.
 Kalkulilo may collect and store (on your device) data collected from your device's activity to provide its services.